 Whether you are a beginner angler or a seasoned veteran, knowing how to bait a hook is important for fishing success.
 Live bait is a great way for a beginner angler to catch fish.
-However, improperly threading live bait onto a hook could kill the bait and it will no longer provide lifelike action.
+However, improperly threading live bait onto a hook could kill the bait and no longer provide lifelike action.
 This article shows you how to properly bait a hook.
 There are different hooks that work better with each type of live bait and we will discuss the methods of how to bait each one below.

 How to Bait a Worm

 For a beginner angler, learning how to bait a worm is one of the most important steps in having success on the water.
 Not only are worms inexpensive, or free, but they are the most popular live bait for fishing.
 It Is important to have the right size hook for the fish you are targeting.
 A #6 baitholder hook will do the trick.
 Push the point of the hook through the end of the worm and push it up the hook towards the knot.
 Grab the dangling end of the worm, making a loop and push the hook through again and slide it up.
 Leaving a loop allows the worm to wiggle freely.
 Repeat the steps a few more times depending on the length of the worm.
 Leave the end of the worm free to wiggle on the end of the hook.
 A single worm is great for panfish, but a ball of worms is better for larger catfish and bass.
 Use a circle hook and repeat the steps for a single worm but with 3-5 worms to ball them up and create a bigger meal.